 View the vaccine clinic frequently asked questions page.

-The Houston Health Department is reaching out by text message and email with information to schedule second doses of COVID-19 vaccine.
-The messages contain a survey link for people to self-register for a second dose appointment.
+The Houston Health Department reaches out by text message and email 24-48 hours before the recommended second dose due date with a link to self-register for an appointment.

-Even when vaccines are available, people will need to take precautions like masking up, practicing social distancing and washing hands to help stop the spread of COVID-19 as people get vaccinated and we learn more about the immunity produced by the vaccines.
+- Even when vaccines are available, people will need to take precautions like masking up, and practicing social distancing as people get vaccinated and we learn more about the immunity produced by the vaccines.

 News and Updates